OnBlockIO/ghostmarket-sdk-js/README.md

 import Web3 from 'web3' // only for EVM
 import { GhostMarketSDK, GhostMarketN3SDK, Network, TESTNET_API_URL, MAINNET_API_URL } from 'ghostmarket-sdk-js';
 // if using EVM private key or mnemonic hdwallet-provider is required
-// const HDWalletProvider = require('@truffle/hdwallet-provider')
+// import HDWalletProvider from '@truffle/hdwallet-provider'

 // Variables
-const API_KEY = '' // GhostMarket API KEY if you have one
+const apiKey = process.env.GM_API_KEY ?? '' // GhostMarket API KEY if you have one
-const CUSTOM_RPC_URL = 'https://mainnet.infura.io' // RPC to use
-const CHAIN = 'Ethereum'
-const KEY = '' // private key to use - only for Neo N3 private provider or EVM const MNEMONIC = '' // mnemonic to use - only for EVM
+const privateKey = process.env.PRIVATE_KEY ?? '' // private key to use - only for Neo N3 private provider or EVM
+const mnemonic = process.env.MNEMONIC ?? '' // mnemonic to use - only for EVM
+const rpcUrl = process.env.RPC_URL ?? 'https://mainnet.infura.io' // RPC to use
+const environment = MAINNET_API_URL // GhostMarket Infrastructure - MAIN_ENVIRONMENT or TEST_ENVIRONMENT
+const chainName = Network.Ethereum // see below for chain values

 /* CHAIN values
     Avalanche = 'Avalanche',